jboetticher/moon-jelly/README.md

 This builds the extension into the `moon-jelly-ext/build` folder

-From here, the build folder can be loaded as an unpacked extension into a Chromium-based browser.
+From here, the build folder can be loaded as an unpacked extension into a Chromium-based browser*.
 Short video for installing on [Google Chrome](https://www.youtube.com/watch?v=oswjtLwCUqg).

+*Please note that the extension was developed and tested mainly on Google Chrome.
+If a you run into a browser-specific problem, we encourage you to open an issue or propose a fix.

 ### Quicker Installation and Testing :whale:
 1. Download either `moon-jelly-v0.1.1.zip` or `moonjelly-rinkbey-v0.1.1.zip` (configured for mainnet or rinkeby, respectively)